LimePoint/opschain/docs/operations/uninstall.md

 rm ~/.opschainrc
 ```

-## Delete the OpsChain directory
+## Delete the OpsChain configuration files

-Remove the `opschain-trial` directory that you cloned from the [clone the OpsChain trial repository](installation.md#clone-the-opschain-trial-repository) section in the installation guide.
+Remove the configuration files that you created when [configuring Opschain](installation.md#configure-opschain)

 ## Uninstall native CLI